hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The value associated with a TSS_VOTE key is a bit vector with the following interpretation

-* The order of bits from least significant bit to most significant bit corresponds to the numeric order of share ids from least to greatest.
+* The order of bits from the least significant bit to the most significant bit corresponds to the numeric order of share ids from least to greatest.
 * If a bit is set to 1, then the TssMessage for the corresponding ShareId was valid and contributed to a successful reconstruction of the ledger id.